 As a result of these processes, the Group is exposed to increasing competition from new entrants and the development of organized markets.

-The business risks generated by the natural participation of the Group in such markets have been addressed by integrating them along the value chain, with a greater drive for technological innovation, diversification and geographical expansion.
+The business risks generated by the natural participation of the Group in such markets have been addressed by integrating along the value chain, with a greater drive for technological innovation, diversification and geographical expansion.
 More specifically, the initiatives taken have increased the customer base in the free market, with the aim of integrating downstream into final markets, optimizing the generation mix, improving the competitiveness of plants through cost leadership, seeking out new high-potential markets and developing renewable energy resources with appropriate investment plans in a variety of countries.

 The Group often operates in regulated markets or regulated regimes, and changes in the rules governing operations in such markets and regimes, and the associated instructions and requirements with which the Group must comply, can impact our operations and performance.